"He is no fool who gives what he cannot keep to gain what he cannot lose." - Jim Elliot

 Introduction to the Portfolio

-This portfolio is a brief presentation of examples of my work as a Bible scholar and religious instructor, instructional designer and developer, and Web designer, and as a student in Biblical Studies (BA’99 and MA’05) and Instructional Systems Technology (MSEd’09).
-My future goal is to work in the development of online distance education materials, courses, and programs in religious private higher education settings in the country of Brazil.
+This portfolio is a brief presentation of examples of my work as a Bible scholar and religious instructor, instructional designer and developer, and Web designer, and as a student in Biblical Studies (BA’99 and MA’05) and Instructional Systems Technology (MSEd’09) and Information Science & Learning Technologies with Philosophy Emphasis (PhD cand.).
+My work is in the development of online distance education materials, courses, and programs in religious private higher education settings.
 This portfolio highlights work I have done related to this area.

 Photograph of An Apologetic of Signs and Wonders in Luke-Acts